 5. Use 91% Rubbing Alcohol

 This one comes with a disclaimer.
-Alcohol works as a solvent, eating away the bugs outer shell thus, exposing them to dehydration, pretty much like silica gels.
+Alcohol works as a solvent, eating away the bug’s outer shell, thus, exposing them to dehydration, like silica gels.

 But then, it goes further and dries the insides of the bug, finish off the pesky buggers in a satisfying overkill.
 Use 91% Rubbing Alcohol to kill bed bugs.

 It is also a fire hazard as Isopropyl alcohol is highly flammable.
-Its lingering vapour is also highly flammable.
+Its lingering vapor is also highly flammable.

-So, as we have seen, Diatomaceous Earth can be an effective bug control in general, but when it comes to bugs, you will need to back it up with several other treatments.
+So, as we have seen, Diatomaceous Earth can be an effective bug control in general, but you will need to back it up with several other treatments when it comes to bugs.

-D.E will also not work effectively in the event you have an infestation, as it doesn’t harm the eggs nor nymphs, thus, limiting its potency.
+D.E will also not work effectively if you have an infestation, as it doesn’t harm the eggs nor nymphs, thus, limiting its potency.